 At MIT CEE, we are dedicated to creating a welcoming and enriching environment for both domestic and international students.
 We stand by our international students and echo the words of MIT President Rafael Reif: “As we strive to protect our community, sustain our mission and advance our shared values, we will speak and act when and where we judge we can be most effective.”
 Read his full letter to the community from January 2017 here.

-The Interdepartmental Program in Transportation graduate application portal is currently closed.
+The Interdepartmental Program in Transportation graduate application portal is now open.
+Please apply here by January 4.

-The CEE graduate application portal is currently closed.
+The CEE graduate application portal is now open.
+Please apply here by December 1.

 All applicants to graduate programs in Civil and Environmental Engineering and the Interdepartmental Program in Transportation must hold a Bachelor’s degree.
 All of our graduate programs are on campus and are full time.
 All students are admitted for the fall term.